asdmin/kossel-faq/crash-into-x-tower.md

   * pull them away from the heated bed, and its high current wiring
   * route extruder motor cable and y endstop cable on different sides of the tower
   * prevent routing power cables from PSU close to endstop cables

+## Workarounds, not helping

+These are the workarounds which seemingly help, but cause other problems, therefore should not be used.

+* Enabling the software noise filter (ENDSTOP_NOISE_FILTER): This helps cartesian printer, which is not sensitive to shifts in X and Y planes, but due to the +/- 0.2mm inaccuracy it adds (https://marlinfw.org/docs/hardware/endstops.html#software-filtering) it utterly interferes with a delta printer.